A1maan/kaust-kfupm/README.md

 # KAUST Academy – Introduction to AI (2026 Cohort)
-A lightweight microsite for the KAUST Academy Stage-2 AI program at KFUPM.
+A lightweight microsite for the KAUST Academy AI program (only Stage-2 currently) at KFUPM.
 It hosts daily decks, labs, quizzes, and extra practice inside `dayX/` folders with shared assets in `/assets`.

 ## Quick Start
 1. Open `index.html` in a browser or run a static server (`npx serve .`).